Planning a trip to Disney World in August? It starts out hot and moderately busy and ends still hot but lots less busy.

 After Hours Boo Bash

-We are happy to report that in 2021, Magic Kingdom will see the spooky season return with the new After Hours Boo Bash.
-And, while we are a bit sad it won't be the full Mickey's Not-So-Scary-Halloween Party, we are excited to see that some popular features (like trick-or-treating) will be included in the ticket price.
+We are happy to report that in 2021, August in Magic Kingdom saw the spooky season return with the new After Hours Boo Bash.
+And, while we are a bit sad it wasn't be the full Mickey's Not-So-Scary-Halloween Party, we were excited to see that some popular features (like trick-or-treating) were included in the ticket price.
+We expect to see something similar for 2022

 Mickey's Not-So-Scary Halloween Party